itssanskar1234/Guessing_number_game/README.md

 - Python 3.x
 - Tkinter (usually comes pre-installed with Python)
 # Important
-- Rapidly clicking the number options may lead to a Tcl error,
+- Rapidly clicking the number options may lead to a Tcl error